m0000g/clean_cv/README.md

 # To do

-- Add gallery fotos and links
+- Fix gallery glinch.
+- Fix css crazy combo (repeated styles in print and screen).
+- Test code.